Slovenia: Organisation

+Composition

 The 1992–2004 period was marked by the rule of the Liberal Democracy of Slovenia, which was responsible for gradual transition from the Titoist economy to the capitalist market economy.
 It later attracted much criticism by neo-liberal economists, who demanded a less gradual approach.
 The party's president Janez Drnovšek, who served as prime minister between 1992 and 2002, was one of the most influential Slovenian politicians of the 1990s, alongside President Milan Kučan (who served between 1990 and 2002).

 The 2005–2008 period was characterized by over-enthusiasm after joining the EU.
 During the first term of Janez Janša's government, for the first time after independence, the Slovenian banks saw their loan-deposit ratios veering out of control.
 There was over-borrowing from foreign banks and then over-crediting of customers, including local business magnates.
 After the onset of the Great Recession and European sovereign-debt crisis, the left-wing coalition that replaced Janša's government in the 2008 elections, had to face the consequences of the 2005–2008 over-borrowing.
-Attempts to implement reforms that would help economic recovery were met by student protesters, led by a student who later became a member of Janez Janša's SDS, and by the trade unions.
+Attempts to implement reforms that would help economic recovery were met by student protesters, led by a student who later became a member of Janez Janša's Slovenian Democratic Party (SDS), and by the trade unions.
 The proposed reforms were postponed in a referendum.
 The left-wing government was ousted with a vote of no confidence.

-In March 2020, Janez Janša became prime minister for third time in the new coalition government of SDS, the Modern Centre Party (SMC), New Slovenia (NSi) and Pensioners' Party (DeSUS).
-Janez Janša was known as a right-wing populist and a supporter of former US President Donald Trump and right-wing Prime Minister Viktor Orban of Hungary.
-In April 2022, liberal opposition, the Freedom Movement, won the parliamentary election.
-The Freedom Movement won 34.5% of the vote, compared with 23.6% for Janša's Slovenian Democratic party.
+In March 2020, Janez Janša became prime minister for a third time as the head of a coalition government of SDS, the Modern Centre Party (SMC), New Slovenia (NSi) and Pensioners' Party (DeSUS).
+Janez Janša was described as a right-wing populist and a supporter of US President Donald Trump.

+In April 2022, the Freedom Movement, part of the liberal opposition, won the 2022 Slovenian parliamentary election.
+The Freedom Movement received 34.5% votes, while Janša's SDS received 23.6%.

 On 25 May 2022, Slovenia's parliament voted to appoint the leader of Freedom Movement, Robert Golob, as the new Prime Minister of Slovenia.